xrenaa/cosmos-drive-dreams-toolkits/README.md

 > If you're interested, we offer [documentation](./assets/ftheta.pdf) that explains the NVIDIA f-theta camera in detail.

-The output folder structure will be like this:
+The output folder structure will be like this.
+Note that `rgb` will only be generated when setting `--post_training true`.
 ```bash
 <OUTPUT_FOLDER>
 ├── camera_name_1